hwk06023/SONATA/README.md

 ## ✨ Features

-- 🎙️ High-accuracy speech-to-text transcription using WhisperX
+- 🎙️ High-accuracy speech-to-text transcription using Whisper Large V3
 - 😀 Recognition of 523+ emotive sounds and non-verbal cues
 - 🌍 Multi-language support with 99+ languages
 - 👥 SOTA speaker diarization using Silero VAD and WavLM embeddings